“Better than a thousand days of diligent study is one day with a great teacher.”

 - Attending monthly parent group or Parent-Teacher Group (PTG) meetings

-If you would like to volunteer, please fill out the attached Volunteer Call-Out form.
+If you would like to volunteer, please fill out the Volunteer Call-Out form.
 Your child’s classroom teacher will contact you to set up a schedule or speak with you about your interest and availability.
-Volunteer Orientation will be Thursday, September 27th at 1:00 PM.
+Volunteer Orientation will be Thursday, September 12th at 1:00 PM.

 I have no doubt that you love and care for your child and want the very best for him/her.
 Regular school attendance is one of the very best ways for you to make sure your child is able to reach all your hopes and dreams for him/her.
 Students that miss school are far less likely to read well by the end of third grade.
 Your child will do well in school, college, and work with consistent attendance.